pudly/schmopera-hugo/content/articles/goks-divas-solid-picks-despite-the-packaging.md

 ---
-title: "Gok's Divas: solid picks, despite the packaging"
+title: "Gok&#039;s Divas: solid picks, despite the packaging"
 ---

 Gok Wan, the UK-based fashion expert, TV-presenter, and ["all round national treasure"](all round national treasure), has recently revealed himself to be a fan of opera.
 He released [*Gok's Divas*](https://itunes.apple.com/gb/album/goks-divas/id1201354077?i=1201356149&app=music), an album of "my personal selection of favourite arias by opera's greatest stars".